Applications

 Click Create Application.

 - Application Name – Enter the name of the application (analogous to a website).
-Must begin with a letter and contain only alphanumeric characters.
+The name must begin with a letter and contain only alphanumeric characters.
 Click change to modify the automatically generated API ID.

 - Type – Select the type you want to use.